Meghana100301/KnowledgeBooster/README.md

 # KnowledgeBooster
-A Django based web application that helps in assisting the kids with their virtual studies and improving their knowledge
+A Django based web application where kids can take the quizes to test their skills in the respective subjects and can improve their skills by going through the resources provided.